 The main page lists the tasks you can do with the activation wizard.
-It warns you which operations are critical and require Administrative level access.
+It informs you if an operation requires administrative level access.
 You can Register your software and Diagnose activation problems without administrative access, but for critical operations like Activate and Deactivate, administrative access is required.

-Activate this computer: Activation enables the full normal functionality of your program.
+- Activate this computer: Activation enables the full normal functionality of your program.
 If you need to license as well as activate, you will do them both in this function.
+(What is Activation?)

 Set up this server to host the network license.